gwu-cs-sysprog/lectures/03/01_lecture.md

 ...because when `main` returns, it calls `exit`.

 > **Investigating `main` return → `exit` via `gdb`.**
-> You can see this by diving into `gdb -tui`, breakpointing before the return (e.g. `b 5`), and single-stepping through the program.
+> You can see this by diving into the `return.c` program with `gdb -tui`, breakpointing before the return (e.g. `b 5`), and single-stepping through the program.
 > You'll want to `layout asm` to drop into "assembly mode", and single step through the assembly and if you want to step through it instruction at a time use `stepi` or `si`.
 > You can see that it ends up calling `__GI_exit`.
 > `__GI_*` functions are glibc internal functions, so we see that `libc` is actually calling `main`, and when it returns, it is then going through its logic for `exit`.